samsuh/2026-journal/README.md

 # 2026-journal

 ## 7/10/26 - Friday
-- gym set a
+- DONE ~~gym set a~~ added a few accessory exercises for chest and triceps
-- figure out fire to replace horn on motorcycle in detail
+- figure out how to replace horn on motorcycle in detail

 ## 7/9/26 - Thursday
 - DONE ~~Check horn function during daytime when honking horn wouldnt be crazy.
 Decide if i want a new horn or not.~~
   - i prob need a new one. i didnt check the wiring but the horn itself was rusty. prob better to replace since its cheap anyway